 With these thoughts in mind, the rower is great for those recovering after injuries as well.

 If you’ve ever been on a boat, rowing by yourself, you probably know already how calming it feels.
 Sure, the experience is slightly different indoors, but you can try to achieve something similar.

 The smooth gliding movement will help you relax, while the repetitive movement will put you in a good mood.
-Imagine this type of movement to unwind after a long day at work – feel good while burning fat.
+Imagine this type of movement to unwind after a long day at work or as a part of cardio after your workout – feel good while burning fat.

 Row correctly and you will use muscles the right way.
 The outcome?
 A good cardio, a leaner appearance and stronger muscles.